marcinwiacek/pl1/project3_in_progress/readme.md

 Verilog simulation.
-I'm using here experience from project 1 (mainly ideas related to instructions and processing handling) and project 2 (blocks)
+I'm using here experiences from project 1 (mainly ideas related to instruction list and processing handling) and project 2 (blocks and signals among them)

-Although for example in YouTube it's possible to find some tips about modeling in concrete software (for example https://www.youtube.com/playlist?list=PLilenfQGj6CEG6iZ4TQJ10PI7pCWsy1AO), I decided to go into plain code first and in the future it will probably end with:
+Although for example in YouTube it's possible to find some tips about modeling in concrete software (for example [channel](https://www.youtube.com/playlist?list=PLilenfQGj6CEG6iZ4TQJ10PI7pCWsy1AO)), I decided to go into plain code first and in the future it will probably end with:

 1. Verilog code